 |

-The Expulsion from Paradise (Bartsch 587 i/iii).
+The Fall of Man (Bartsch 585 iii/iii).
 Engraving after Dürer's Small Woodcut Passion, c.
 1512.
-Good impression on laid paper with thread margins.
-Cartouche empty, no number at bottom of print.
-Image size: 126x99mm.
-Price: $1500.
+Good impression on laid paper with thread margins; "1" in cartouche lower right.
+Image size: 127x99mm.
+Price: SOLD.

 |